Cytokinesis: Division plane specification

 The second step of animal cell cytokinesis involves division plane specification and cytokinetic furrow formation.
 Precise positioning of the division plane between the two masses of segregated chromosomes is essential to prevent chromosome loss.
 Meanwhile, the mechanism by which the spindle determines the division plane in animal cells is perhaps the most enduring mystery in cytokinesis and a matter of intense debate.
 There exist three hypotheses of furrow induction.

 The first is the astral stimulation hypothesis, which postulates that astral microtubules from the spindle poles carry a furrow-inducing signal to the cell cortex, where signals from two poles are somehow focused into a ring at the spindle.

 A second possibility, called the central spindle hypothesis, is that the cleavage furrow is induced by a positive stimulus that originates in the central spindle equator.
-The central spindle may contribute to the specification of the division plane by promoting concentration and activation of the small GTPase RhoA at the equatorial cortex.
+The central spindle may contribute to the specification of the division plane by promoting concentration and activation of the small small GTPase protein RhoA at the equatorial cortex.

 A third hypothesis is the astral relaxation hypothesis.
 It postulates that active actin-myosin bundles are distributed throughout the cell cortex, and inhibition of their contraction near the spindle poles results in a gradient of contractile activity that is highest at the midpoint between poles.
 In other words, astral microtubules generate a negative signal that increases cortical relaxation close to the poles.
-Genetic and laser-micromanipulation studies in C. elegans embryos have shown that the spindle sends two redundant signals to the cell cortex, one originating from the central spindle, and a second signal deriving from the spindle aster, suggesting the involvement of multiple mechanisms combined in the positioning of the cleavage furrow.
+Genetic and laser-micromanipulation studies in Caenorhabditis elegans embryos have shown that the spindle sends two redundant signals to the cell cortex, one originating from the central spindle, and a second signal deriving from the spindle aster, suggesting the involvement of multiple mechanisms combined in the positioning of the cleavage furrow.
 The predominance of one particular signal varies between cell types and organisms.
 And the multitude and partial redundancy of signals may be required to make the system robust and to increase spatial precision.